 Multi-car crashes present unique problems to first responders as well.
 Their first responsibility is to secure the scene and keep further accidents from occurring.
 This is often done by putting out flares or reflectors to warn the oncoming motorists.
 The next order of business is to assess the injuries and determine if anyone needs immediate attention, and then get those who need further treatment to the hospital.

 Determining fault is usually a secondary concern to the victims as their focus on getting better.
 However, eventually, the financial losses pile up and focus in then turned to the issue of compensation.
 In most multi-vehicle crashes, investigators have a difficult task determining what happened due to the multiple impacts and the scope of the scene.
 They issue a report once finished.
 Insurance companies and the courts use the report to determine who was at fault.

 In multi-vehicle crashes, it is often the case that several people are at fault for a portion of the accident.
 One might not be at fault in one collision but is in another.
 This clouds the issue of who’s to blame and gives leverage to insurance companies who will all point the finger at the other drivers.

 Always contact an attorney after any crash involving a serious injury or loss of a loved one.

-Anyone injured due to the negligence of another driver in Florida may call the us for a free consultation.
-Our legal team will offer you advice to help you get the compensation you deserve.
+Anyone injured due to the negligence of another driver in Florida may call us for a free consultation.
+Our personal injury team will offer you advice to help you get the compensation you deserve.